B1nus/wezy/README.md

 - Have the necessary informations (file, location, values, stack trace etc...)
 - Be pretty printed using ANSI
 - Show the part of code in question
+# Debugging
+Hmm...
+Built in debugger?
+I think yes!
 # Parser
 indentation parsing from python.
-# Import/Include
+# Import
-Import code or a module by using the `load` keyword (`load graphics`).
+Import code by using the `load` keyword (For example `load graphics`).
 By default this code is imported at the top level, use the `as` keyword to give the code a namespace `load graphics as webgpu`.
+Import code from a local file by giving the path to the file prepended with a `./` (For example `load ./localfile.cb`).
+> [!NOTE]
-The lack of quotation marks means that you're loading an module built into cb.
-To load a local file you put the relative path to the file inside quotation marks `load "localfile.cb"`. cb will only allow importing files in the current directory or subdirectories. cb will never load files in a parent directory.
-This is to make code easier to understand.
+> cb will only allow loading code from files in the current directory or any subdirectories. cb will never load files from a parent directory.
 ## Downloading code from the internet
 You are free to download the code in any way of your chosing, but using [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) is a good idea.
 # Comptime